vivekimsit/frontend-coding-exercise-angular/README.md

 Not all the data may be required - you should decide which parts of the data should be displayed.

-The resulting page should work well but does not need to styled beautifully beyond what is required for a user to easily grasp the data.
+The resulting page should work well but does not need to styled beyond what is required for a user to easily grasp the data.

 ## Additional Notes